brisbane-elixir/todo/elixir_in_action_part_2.md

 ```

 Now, our Database and Cache are restarted independently - If an error occurs in a Database worker, clients can continue to
 use the cache while it is restarting.
-By adding some `puts` statements when our process start, we can try it in iex:
+By adding some `puts` statements when our processes start, we can try it in iex:

 ```elixir
 Todo.Supervisor.start_link